0xjcf/dev-setup/README.md

 ├── bootstrap.sh       # Run from any project root to configure that project ├── justfile           # Task runner for setup/bootstrap/dev ops ├── .cursor/
-│   └── tools.md       # Tool manifest for Cursor and AI agents
+│   └── tools.mdc       # Tool manifest for Cursor and AI agents
 └── README.md          # You are here
 ```